Several earn top distances to pace the field in Colorado Springs

 Junior owns second-best indoor shot put in NCAA

-Paul Barrett is entering his 19th year as the throws coach for the University of Wyoming track and field program.
-The 2012-13 campaign marks Barrett's 13th year back at UW after spending two years coaching the throws at the University of Kentucky and one year at the University of Colorado.
-Barrett previously coached at Wyoming from 1991-1997.
+Paul Barrett is entering his 20th year overall as the throws coach for the University of Wyoming track and field program in 2013-14.
+Barrett also spent two years coaching at the University of Kentucky (1997-99), as well as one year at the University of Colorado (2000).

-Barrett graduated from Washington State University in 1991 with a bachelor's degree in sport management.
-He has two children, daughters Kala (18) and Kelsey (14).
+Barrett graduated from Washington State in 1991 with a bachelor's degree in recreation leisure studies with an emphasis in sport management.
+He has two daughters: Kala and Kelsey.